mlrun/mlrun/docs/feature-store/transformations.md

 ### Windows

 You can use aggregation for time-based sliding windows and fixed windows.
-In general, sliding windows are used for real time data, while fixed windows are used for historical Aggregations.
+In general, sliding windows are used for real time data, while fixed windows are used for historical aggregations.

 A window can be measured in years, days, hours, seconds, minutes.
 A window can be a single window, e.g. ‘1h’, ‘1d’, or a